Carole King: Early life and education

 King began kindergarten when she was four, and after her first year, she was promoted directly to second grade, showing an exceptional facility with words and numbers.
 In the 1950s, she attended James Madison High School in the Midwood section of Brooklyn.
 She formed a band called the Co-Sines, changed her name from Carol Klein to Carole King, and made demo records with her friend Paul Simon for $25 a session.
 Her first official recording was the promotional single "The Right Girl", released by ABC-Paramount in 1958, which she wrote and sang to an arrangement by Don Costa.

 King attended Queens College, where she met Gerry Goffin, who was to become her songwriting partner.
 When she was 17, they married in a Jewish ceremony on Long Island in August 1959 after King became pregnant with her first daughter, Louise.
 They quit college and took day jobs, Goffin working as an assistant chemist and King as a secretary.
 They wrote songs together in the evening.

-Neil Sedaka, who had dated King when he was still in high school, had a hit in 1959 with "Oh!
-Carol".
-Goffin took the tune and wrote the playful response, "Oh!
-Neil", which King recorded and released as a single the same year.
-The B-side contained the Goffin-King song "A Very Special Boy".
-The single was not a success.
-After writing the Shirelles' 1960 Billboard No. 1 hit, "Will You Love Me Tomorrow" —the first No. 1 by a black girl group—Goffin and King gave up their daytime jobs to concentrate on writing.
-"Will You Love Me Tomorrow" became a pop standard.